MicrosoftDocs/win32/desktop-src/medfound/howdoidecompresswindowsmediacontentfromanaviorothe.md

 ---
-Description: 'How do I decompress streams from an AVI file or other file about which I have no format information?' ms.assetid: '980f52f4-17a4-4871-9269-f9e0b97416c6'
+Description: How do I decompress streams from an AVI file or other file about which I have no format information? ms.assetid: 980f52f4-17a4-4871-9269-f9e0b97416c6
-title: 'How do I decompress streams from an AVI file or other file about which I have no format information?'
+title: How do I decompress streams from an AVI file or other file about which I have no format information? ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How do I decompress streams from an AVI file or other file about which I have no format information?